Heidi (2005 live-action film): Production

 The soundtrack is composed by Jocelyn Pook.
 The mountain scenes were shot mostly in Julian Alps in Slovenia, scenes of Frankfurt in Ljubljana and village scenes in Neath, and Llanelli, Wales.
 The Sesemann house in Frankfurt was shot at Stradey Castle in Llanelli.

+Music

+The film is composed by Jocelyn Pook.
+Rie fu's "Until I Say" is the Japanese theme song.